 How does a timeshare work?

-A timeshare allows you to vacation for a week or more at a specific property that is shared by multiple people.
-In some timeshare agreements, each person owns a fraction of the property, based on how much time they plan to use it.
-In other cases, each person simply leases the property for a period of time — usually for at least 20 years — without actually owning it.
+A timeshare allows you to split the costs of owning a vacation property with others based on the timeshare agreement.
+In some agreements, each buyer owns a fraction of the property (known as “fractional ownership”) depending on how much time they plan to use it.
+In others, each buyer simply leases the property for a period of time — usually for at least several years — without actually owning it.